vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 It is generally held to be modern Kurram that falls into the Indus on its western side near Isakhel.

 Vide Dey p.
 105 for other views.
-Kşamā-(r. rising from Rsyavat ) M.
+Kṣamā-(r. rising from Rsyavat ) M.

 114. 25 Ksemesvara-(under VS) L. q. by